CORS

 Common CORS Error

-Access to fetch at 'https://api.example.com/data' from origin
+Access to fetch at 'https://jsonplaceholder.typicode.com/posts' from origin

-'https://your-app.telemetryos.com' has been blocked by CORS policy:
+'https://studio.telemetryos.com' has been blocked by CORS policy:

 No 'Access-Control-Allow-Origin' header is present on the requested resource.

-When CORS Blocks Your Requests
+When CORS Blocks Requests

 Scenario 1: Public API Without CORS